PhMajerus/CowFiles/README.md

 ![tamagotchi](images/tamagotchi.png)

 This uses Unicode 16.0 separated sextants.
-It is based on the 1<sup>st</sup> generation of Tamagotchi/たまごっち LCD toy by Bandai.
+It is based on the 1<sup>st</sup> generation of Tamagotchi / たまごっち LCD toy by Bandai.

 ### tiki